JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

+# Outline Of Goals

+This is my plan for Yelp analysis.

+1. Gather Data from Yelp
+2. Normalize the text
+3. Count frequency of words
+4. Insert data into merge file
+5. Find correlations.

+# Gather Data

+Data will come from Dan Silver's scrape of Yelp cafes.
+This will come: EVENTUALLY.

+Things To Note:
+* No clue what the file format is going to look at nor do I know what exactly is going to be in the data.
+I just know there will probably be reviews inside the data.

-# Word Search
+# Preliminary Normalization

 The English language is increbily complicated, making it very important to normalize (or standardize words) for more efficient analysis.

-I will also describe how I will search through the words.

-# Preliminary Normalization

 ## Input Text Normalization